TensAIR: Real-Time Training of Neural Networks from Data-streams: Abstract

 \section{Abstract}

-Online learning (OL) from data streams is an emerging area of research which encompasses numerous challenges from stream processing, machine learning, and networking.
-Recent extensions of stream-processing platforms, such as Apache Kafka and Flink, already provide basic extensions for the training of neural networks in a stream-processing pipeline.
-However, these extensions are not scalable and flexible enough for many real-world use-cases, since they do not integrate the neural-network libraries as a first-class citizen into their architectures.
+Online learning (OL) from data streams is an emerging area of research that encompasses numerous challenges from stream processing, machine learning, and networking.
+Stream-processing platforms, such as Apache Kafka and Flink, have basic extensions for the training of Artificial Neural Networks (ANNs) in a stream-processing pipeline.
+However, these extensions were not designed to train ANNs in real-time, and they suffer from performance and scalability issues when doing so.

-In this paper, we present TensAIR, which provides an end-to-end dataflow engine for OL from data streams via a protocol to which we refer as {\em asynchronous iterative routing}.
-TensAIR supports the common dataflow operators, such as {\tt Map}, {\tt Reduce}, {\tt Join}, and has been augmented by the data-parallel OL functions {\tt train} and {\tt predict}.
-These belong to the new {\tt Model} operator, in which an initial TensorFlow model (either freshly initialized or pre-trained) is replicated among multiple decentralized worker nodes.
-Our decentralized architecture allows TensAIR to efficiently shard incoming data batches across the distributed model replicas, which in turn trigger the model updates via a form of {\em asynchronous stochastic gradient descent}.
-We empirically demonstrate that TensAIR achieves a {\em nearly linear scale-out} in terms of (1) the number of worker nodes deployed in the network, and (2) the throughput at which the data batches arrive at the dataflow operators.
-We exemplify the versatility of TensAIR by investigating both sparse (Word2Vec) and dense (CIFAR-10) use-cases, for which we are able to demonstrate very significant performance improvements in comparison to Kafka, Flink, and the Horovod distributed learning framework recently developed by Uber.
-We also demonstrate the magnitude of these improvements by depicting the possibility of real-time concept drift adaptation of a {\em sentiment analysis} model trained over a Twitter stream.
+This paper presents TensAIR, the first OL system for training ANNs in real time.
+TensAIR achieves remarkable performance and scalability by using a decentralized and asynchronous architecture to train ANN models (either freshly initialized or pre-trained) via DASGD (decentralized and asynchronous stochastic gradient descent).
+We empirically demonstrate that TensAIR achieves a {\em nearly linear scale-out} performance in terms of (1) the number of worker nodes deployed in the network, and (2) the throughput at which the data batches arrive at the dataflow operators.
+We depict the versatility of TensAIR by investigating both sparse (word embedding) and dense (image classification) use cases, for which TensAIR achieved from 6 to 116 times higher sustainable throughput rates than state-of-the-art systems for training ANN in a stream-processing pipeline.